Got To Fish

 Inshore Slam in the Delta

-Lone angler fishing in the scenic canals of Venice
+Two people fishing in the scenic city of Venice

 Redfish caught while fishing in LA